-Slice the eggplant and brush with olive oil.
+Slice the eggplant, pat dry with paper towels and brush with olive oil.

-Again, bake these in the oven until brown.
+Again, bake these in the oven for around 20 minutes or until brown.

-In a bowl, mix the rice with the spices and the salt until well combined.
+In a bowl, mix the rice with the spice mix and a teaspoon of salt until well combined.

-Once you have all these components, it’s time to construct your Maqluba!
+Once you have all these components, it’s time to construct your dish!

 First, layer the lamb chops at the bottom of a large pot.

-Next, pour your rice mixture into the pot.
+Next, pour your rice over the vegetables into the pot.

 Finally, add 5 cups of water – it’s best to use hot water!

-Cook over a medium high heat until you get a consistent boil.
+Cook over a medium high heat and bring to a boil, until you get a consistent boil.

 Then lower the temperature to a simmer and cover the pot, leaving a generous gap for steam to escape.

-After around 30 minutes, your Maqluba should be cooked!
+After around 30 minutes, your dish should be cooked!